 - Canned pumpkin.
 Hello, vitamins!

 - Frozen banana.
-My trick to making the shake taste thick, creamy, and sweet, and sneaking in a serving of fruit at the same time.
+My trick to making the shake taste thick, creamy, and sweet, and sneaking in a serving of fruit at the same time (like in this Date Shake).
 I tried the recipe both with and without it, and I definitely preferred the version WITH the banana.
 It was sweeter, frostier, and the banana flavor was nearly undetectable.
 All you’ll taste is pure pumpkin spice bliss.

 - Lots of warm spices.